kauwelab/cubap/docs/index.rst

 Identical Codon Pairing and Co-tRNA Codon Pairing
 =================================================
-   These visuals are set up identically to the *Codon Frequency* visual except that instead of showing the frequency of each codon, the frequency of each codon pair is shown.
+   These visuals are set up identically to the *Codon Frequency* visual except that instead of showing the frequency of each codon, it shows the frequency of each codon pair.
 For co-tRNA codon pairing, synonymous (but not identical!) pairs are shown by their common amino acid.

 Codon Aversion
 ==============